-Dr Michael Dunn
+Professor Michael Dunn

 BA, MA (Cantab.), PhD, PGDipLaTHE, SFHEA

-- the nature of bioethics,
+- the nature of bioethics

-- novel methodological strategies for answering bioethical research questions
+- novel methodological strategies for answering bioethical research questions.

 Other Academic Activities

-He sits on a number of advisory committees for research studies and practice development activities, and has acted as a consultant for ethics projects established by the Health Foundation, the Association of Directors of Adult Social Services, and the Coalition for Children Affected by AIDS.
+Mikey sits on a number of advisory committees for research studies and practice development activities, and has acted as a consultant for ethics projects established by the Health Foundation, the Association of Directors of Adult Social Services, and the Coalition for Children Affected by AIDS.

-Mikey also currently holds the following appointments:
+He also currently holds, or has recently held, the following appointments: